It ended with a search-and-rescue.

 Mike pressed on ahead, and I followed as best as I could.
 The day was hot and humid, the hottest of the trip.
 The rocks never ended, my knees hurt, and my feet were screaming.
 Again, I can only imagine how the others felt.

-I caught up with Mike at Hertlein and there were several campsites.
+I caught up with Mike at Hertlein, where there were several campsites.
 There was even a small dam with a deep pond behind it.
 A fun-sounding rope swing was in place, and we heard local campers splashing into the water and screaming with delight.

 We had a bad feeling about this, and with every step it just grew worse and worse.
 We encountered a hiker going in the opposite direction, and he hadn’t seen a soul.
 Not good.